Neck Pain Relief

 Even something as mundane and normal as sitting at your desk all day with your neck craned toward the computer screen can lead to a strain in your neck muscles.
 Because of this, it’s important to take regular breaks from desk work.

 If you have a herniated disc in your neck, or narrowing of the foramen (space where the nerves exit the spine), the nerves that branch out from your spinal cord can become pinched or compressed.
 In some cases, nerve pain will extend from your neck all the way down to your hands and fingers — a condition known as “radiculopathy.”

 How can physical therapy bring me relief from neck pain?

 Physical therapy is easily one of the best, most effective treatment methods out there for neck pain.
-At Advantage Osteopractic Physical Therapy, our physical therapists will do a thorough initial assessment of your body to analyze the range of motion in your neck, as well as any restrictions you have due to your pain.
+At Advantage Osteopractic PT, our physical therapists will do a thorough initial assessment of your body to analyze the range of motion in your neck, as well as any restrictions you have due to your pain.

 From there they will be able to create a diagnosis that can help them determine what exercises will go into your customized treatment plan.
 Together you will work to understand the expectations and goals of each part of your care plan, with the ultimate focus being overcoming neck pain and recovering as soon as possible!